After-Hours or Weekend Emergencies

 Dogs could get sick (vomiting, diarrhea, and/or death) if placed on heartworm prevention when they have heartworm disease.
 Even if they have been on heartworm prevention year round, there is always the possibility that the product may have failed for various reasons (your pet spit out the pill, did not absorb the pill appropriately, topical medicine was not applied properly, forgot to administer medication on time, etc.) and the earlier we can treat your pet for heartworm disease, the better the prognosis.
 ALL companies will guarantee their product if you use the heartworm prevention year round and are performing an annual heartworm test.

-My pet never goes outside so does it really need heartworm prevention?
 Yes!
 Heartworm disease is transmitted through mosquito bites and mosquitoes often get inside houses.

 No. Heartworm disease is a blood-borne disease that is transmitted through mosquitoes.
 A simple blood test will confirm whether or not your dog has heartworm disease.